 But it continuously varies with its specific meanings depending on the various religions and their beliefs.

-He is the real mean spirit, the one with the evil glint in the eyes.
-Many religions consider him a rebel as he decided to be on his own after falling from heaven.
+He is a mean spirit with an evil glint in his eyes.
+Many religions consider him a rebel as he decided to be alone after falling from heaven.

 Also, portrayal in history is described as a man with pointed ears, horns, a forked tail, and fangs.